ZA

 Practical truth

-Property is where “family agreement” collapses under paperwork.
+Property is where family agreement often collapses under paperwork.

 If trust is low, keep communications in writing and keep receipts for every expense.